aesthytik/redux-thunk-example/README.md

 ---
 layout: post
-title: Redux with React
+title: Redux intro.
+How to use with React
-subtitle: Intro into Redux.
-How to fetch data from an API
+subtitle: How to fetch data from an API
 category: dev
-tags: [javascript, react, redux, web, asynchronous]
+tags: [javascript, react, redux, web]
 author: Camil Bradea
 author_email: camil.bradea@haufe-lexware.com
 header-img: ""